akhikhl/multiproject-git-gradle/README.md

 Note new things:

 * "projects" element contains project names as strings.
-* "gitBase" property specifies from where to get projects (see more information on this in chapter [configuring git-repositories](#configuring-git-repositories)).
+* "gitBase" property specifies from where to get projects.

 Implied semantics:

-* Each project will be cloned/pulled from the address, calculated as gitBase + "/" + projectName + ".git".
-For example, "ProjectA" will be cloned/pulled from "https://github.com/someUser/ProjectA.git".
+* Each project will be cloned/pulled from the relevant git repository.
+For example, "ProjectA" will be cloned/pulled from "https://github.com/someUser/ProjectA.git" (see more information on this in chapter [configuring git-repositories](#configuring-git-repositories)).
 * Projects, as they declared in the example above, could not be built by multiproject-git-gradle.
 The script "understands" how to clone/pull these projects and that's it.
 See more information in chapter [configuring project build](#configuring-project-build).